Simeon Fleischer: Origin

 Genipperteinga and Niers' stories were picked up and retold more than that of Fleischer, who was left in relative obscurity.

 Evaluation

 The historian Joy Wiltenburg undertook critical studies of the ballads handed down in prints from the early modern period, most of which originated from the 1570s and 1580s.
-In the gray area of oral tradition, there are various possibilities: (1) The crimes were real, but this is impossible to verify today.
+In the grey area of oral tradition, there are various possibilities: (1) The crimes were real, but this is impossible to verify today.
 (2) Or, the confessions were extracted under torture, so the guilt or innocence of the perpetrators couldn't be determined.
 (3) The crimes were entirely fictitious, and created for entertainment.
 It is unknown whether the people named really existed or were executed, including Simeon Fleischer.